20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

 While not content in the traditional blog sense, detailed service pages are critical.
-They must clearly articulate what you do, for whom, and why it matters.
-Use compelling language, bullet points, and calls to action.
+They must clearly articulate what you do, for whom, and why it matters by highlighting your unique selling proposition.
+Use compelling language, bullet points, and calls to action to enhance user experience.
 Don't just list services; explain the value proposition of each.

 A drawing of a website page with an image of a person and some text about them.